Please note, this is our interim website. Some content may not be available however if you need assistance, please contact us.

 Claire Skidmore has worked in NHS finance for over 20 years and has held a number of senior positions.

 She is a member of the Chartered Institute of Management Accountants and holds a MBA from Warwick University.

 In her role Claire is keen to work with local stakeholders in order to strengthen working relationships, tackle health inequalities and improve outcomes for patients.

 As Chief Finance Officer and Deputy Accountable Officer Claire is responsible for ensuring the CCG meets all of its statutory duties in relation to finance.

 Dr Jessica Sokolov - GP Member, Deputy Clinical Chair and Clinical Director for Women's and Children

 Dr Sokolov graduated from Leicester University in 2003, and moved to Market Drayton Medical Practice in 2010, where she is now a GP partner.
 She served on the Local Medical Committee (LMC) between 2013 and 2015, and is one of the lead GPs for undergraduate training at the practice.

 As a CCG board member, Dr Sokolov looks forward to being part of a team that works hard to deliver the best care possible to the people of Shropshire, who are very much at the heart of what we're trying to do.

-Dr Stephen James - GP Member, Clinical Director of Information and Enhanced Technologies
+Dr Stephen James - GP Member, Clinical Director for Primary Care

 Dr James has been a GP since 1989.
 Having been a partner in a practice over the border in Powys for more than 20 years he returned to Shropshire in 2010.
 He is now working as the Local Medical Director for Malling Health and has overall clinical responsibility for all three walk-in centres in Shropshire, Telford and Wrekin.